algosup/2023-2024-project-3-virtual-processor-team-8/Documents/Technical-Specification.md

 **Diagram Explanation:**

-- **`simulateProgramExecution`**: This function is the starting point for executing the parsed assembly instructions.
+- **`simulateProgramExecution`:** This function is the starting point for executing the parsed assembly instructions.
 It orchestrates the overall simulation of the assembly program.
-- **`initializeProcessorState`**: Called by `simulateProgramExecution`, it sets up the initial state of the virtual processor, including register values and memory allocation, preparing the environment for instruction execution.
+- **`initializeProcessorState`:** Called by `simulateProgramExecution`, it sets up the initial state of the virtual processor, including register values and memory allocation, preparing the environment for instruction execution.
-- **`executeInstruction`**: A critical function called during program simulation.
+- **`executeInstruction`:** A critical function called during program simulation.
 It takes each parsed command and executes it, handling different types of instructions.
-- **`handleArithmeticOperations`** and **`manageControlFlow`**: Both functions are utilized by `executeInstruction` to specifically deal with arithmetic and control flow instructions, respectively.
+- **`handleArithmeticOperations`** and **`manageControlFlow`:** Both functions are utilized by `executeInstruction` to specifically deal with arithmetic and control flow instructions, respectively.
 They ensure that each type of instruction is executed according to the defined rules of the assembly language.

-### 3.3.2 `interpreter.h`
+### 3.2.2 `interpreter.h`

 This header file contains the function declarations and necessary data structures used in `interpreter.c`.
 It also includes any required standard or external library headers.